UtsavBhamra/Medisphere-HCC-management-portal/README.md

 _**Note**: The current docker setup does not support live reloading of CSS.
 You need to precompile the assets (See step 2 in docker setup) and then rebuild the images and containers for the changes to be reflected.
 However, this is not an issue with local setup as it uses the bin/dev script_

-<p align="right">(<a href="#hcc-module---iris-code-in-task">back to top</a>)</p>
+<p align="right">(<a href="#medisphere--all-in-one-portal-for-health-care-center-management">back to top</a>)</p>

 <!-- List of Implemented Features -->
-## List of implemented features
+## List of Implemented Features

 <details>
 <summary><strong>Authentication and Authorization</strong></summary>

-1. User authentication with `devise` - Allowing users of all 3 roles- teacher,student and dsw to register, log in and logout from the website
+1. User authentication with the `devise` gem - Allowing users of all 3 roles- teacher, student and dsw to register, log in and logout from the website
-2. Authorization and RBAC- There are three types of users on the site (students, HCC In Charge and DSW), having different permissions
+2. Authorization and Role Based Access Control- There are three types of users on the site (students, HCC In Charge and DSW), having different permissions

 </details>